 But one thing wasn't in the cards: Amelia brought her new husband, Haime (producer Abel Salazar), who is never without a giant erect cigar in his mouth, hinting perhaps at their luna de miel interrumpia.
 Seriously, that cigar, and his perfectly pressed clothes, is kind of ridiuclous but it works on that lievel Instead of a nice honeymoon, Amelia is realizing her destiny is to pull a spear out of her great great-great abuela's chained, desiccated corpse (above) at the stroke of midnight--which is in a few hours!
 She can't fight destino.
 And in this case, destino means her eyes going jet black whenever the moon is full (and not obscured by clouds), flashing back to a solarized tour of their lineages evil via clips from El Mundo des vampires, la Momia Azteca, and the next two films in this post: El Hombre y la Monstruo; and almost strangling a passing wagoner as he rolls through the fog and gnarled trees on the road past the hacienda.
 Seriously, does anyone ever make it past that place?
 You'd think the local policia might hear the dogs growling and the evil aunt flying around, and the deformed clubfooted servant (she rescued him from the gallows, so he's very loyal) and finally they knock on the door, and are immediately torn to shreds by the dogs, which for some reason the cops with their guns out, are too slow to shoot.
 They froze!
 They're dead.
 End of. the cops.

-This Lorona everything I love about classic horror and what made me such a fan of Mexican classic horror: big atmospheric soundstage forests full of fog and twisted branches to evoke trees, a whole leneage of powerful, evil women villains; and a short 'all in a night' time tick-tockable time span; haunted mirrors, a clever use of overlay (the la Lorona ghost appears over her corpse like she's merging in and out of her shell); a soundtrack of almost constant ethereal howling, whispering wind and weird slide whistle/theremin rising and falling, as if the wind regularly hits a long and twisted drain pipe in just the right way; spider webs; big rubber bats; an evil knife-throwing servant pretending to have a club foot (he always looks like he's walking upstairs, except when he's actually walking up stairs) and nary a trace of realism, daylight, morality, religion, or convention or any of the other stuff US censors would have demanded had this been made in the US.
+This Lorona everything I love about classic horror: big atmospheric soundstage forests full of dry ice fog and twisted branches, a lineage of powerful, evil women villains; and a short 'all in a night' time tick-tockable (1) time span; haunted mirrors, voodoo dollas (right), a clever use of overlay (the la Lorona ghost appears over her corpse like she's merging in and out of her shell); a soundtrack of almost constant ethereal howling, whispering wind and weird slide whistle/theremin as if the wind sliding up a long twisty drain pipe; spider webs; big rubber bats; an evil knife-throwing servant pretending to have a club foot, so he always looks like he's walking upstairs, and who has to squint to keep his scars on, and nary a trace of realism, daylight, last second patriarchal wrap-up morality, religion, lite opera, or any of the other stuff US censors would have demanded.
 Horror movies should all start at sunset and end at dawn, if ya ask me!
-And this one doesn't even take that long - it's practically real-time with crosscuts from the women in the basement, and Haime investigating a plaintive scream from up in the bell tower. which the servant doesn't approve of, so pushed Haime over the banister.
-And guess who's up there in that prison cell, all deformed and hideous and pitiful?
-And who eventually steals the whip from the servant and busts out to go on a vicious rampsge?
-It gets pretty battle of the sexes wild; the dysfunctional boys upstairs with their insanity, deformities, and tobacco addictions, crosscutting with the three super powerful witches down in the basement, about to take over the world.
-In the northern devil movies, matriarchal lineages of witches are generally destroyed by one brave hombre with a cross and a smug patriarchal attitude while the women are all either devouring mothers, demure innocents or sexy 'recruiters.'
-With Curse of the Crying Woman we have one of the few where there are none of the three.
+And this one doesn't even take that long - it's practically real-time with crosscuts from the dysfunctional boys upstairs with their insanity, deformities, and tobacco addictions, and hilarious fighting, crosscutting with the three super powerful witches down in the basement, about to take over the world.
+In the northern devil movies, matriarchal lineages of witches are generally destroyed by one brave hombre with a cross and a smug patriarchal attitude by the end, while the devil women are all either devouring mothers (Shelly Winters) or sexy 'recruiters' (ala Linda Christian).
+With Curse of the Crying Woman there are neither.
 The male gaze isn't indulged or challenged, or even exploited, but totally ignored.

 There's a big thing going on with eyes -- Selma's eyes turn jet black in moonlight; a failed attempt by the make-up artist to seem inky, but she just looks like she's wearing black eye patches or closed eyes with lids painted black.
 It's not convincing but is unnerving.
 She seems truly unhinged.
 Ask a Latina to play amok evil and you get a force of nature out of reach of most other actresses, great as they may be.
 It's just a whole different level of emotion.
 You can totally see the way the original La Lorna could kill her kids in an jealous rage, and then lament their loss so loudly she's heard clear around the world.
 The results are far grimmer than anything we'd get in North America or Europe--and we never quite recover from the blunt force shock of that opener.
 Even the flaws are creepy.
 The matte colored black eyes, the soundstage insolation clearly visible behind the rickety stairs to the top of the tower, the wagging tales of the dogs in the rapid cuts of dog mouths slobbering on glass panes, screaming gendarmes, and happy dogs out for treats, all snapped together in a howl of quick cuts--the results manage to magically becomes an unnerving Dionysian sparagmos and humane endearment distancing.